 No joke, it’s one of the best drinks you’ll ever have.

-But fortunately for you, it’s easy to make at home and is the perfect holiday cocktail.
+And fortunately for you?
+It’s easy to make at home and is the perfect holiday cocktail.

 Personally, I think the reason this eggnog is so good is that it’s unexpected.